lofcz/lofcz/README.md

 https://twitter.com/id_aa_carmack (almost invented 0x5F3759DF)
 https://templeos.org/ (we report to him, he reports to God)
 https://twitter.com/brutaldoomguy (cyka blyat, he still makes DOOM great again)
+https://templeos.org/ (we report to him, he reports to God)
+http://david.loyc.net/ c# from ever distant future

 Apart from coding I play on a guitar.
 Started to learn it as a way to _link_ girls a few years ago, then realized that reverse polish notation doesn't need parentheses and I can evaluate 1 + 1 using a stack.
 At that moment I've stopped my Tinder Gold subscription and happily coded ever since.